vinifmor/bauh/README.md

 ## fpakman
-Graphical user interface for Flatpak application management.
-It is a tray icon to let the user known when new updates are available.
+Non-official graphical user interface for Flatpak application management.
+It is a tray icon that let the user known when new updates are available and an application management panel.
-It has also a management window allowing the user to see all installed applications and update them.

 ### Developed with:
 - Python3 and QT 5.